serwy/sitepath/README.md

 The downside of using `develop` (from setup.py and from sitepath) is that everything in the path is potentially top-level importable.
 This is a consequence of using `.pth` files.

-The preferred method is to use `link` instead of `develop`, if your platform permits it.
+The preferred method is to use `symlink` instead of `develop`, if your platform permits it.

 ### Modifying site-packages